Your money-making expert. Financial journalist, TV and radio personality.

-It’s for this reason that Top Notch Nannies has produced a free fact-sheet for new clients called ‘The Joy of Nannies – The Top Notch Guide to Hiring and Keeping your Nanny’ (please see PDF file below).
-The fact-sheet will be sent out to all new clients registering with the agency but it can be sent to anyone who rings the agency on 020 7824 8209 or emailing [email protected].
+It’s for this reason that Top Notch Nannies has produced a free fact-sheet for new clients called ‘The Joy of Nannies – The Top Notch Guide to Hiring and Keeping your Nanny’.
+The fact-sheet will be sent out to all new clients registering with the agency.
+You can also request it by ringing the agency on 020 7824 8209 or emailing [email protected].

 Childcare Vouchers can be used to pay for all different forms of childcare, including most types in this article.
-Loads of employers offer a voucher scheme as part of the employment package to make paying for childcare easy.
+Loads of employers offer a voucher scheme as part of the employment package to help ease the payment of childcare costs.

-Vouchers can be offered to you as a bonus on top of your salary, but more widespread is the “Salary Sacrifice”.
+Vouchers can be offered to you as a bonus on top of your salary.
+Alternatively, more widespread is the “Salary Sacrifice”.
 That means you take an agreed (and contracted) cut in pay and get the rest directly in childcare vouchers.
-From 6 April 2005, the first £50 a week or £217 a month, supplied via childcare vouchers is exempt from tax and National Insurance Contributions (NIC) for employees, so you only pay tax on your reduced salary, saving you money!
+From 6 April 2005, the first £50 a week or £217 a month (supplied via childcare vouchers) is exempt from tax and NI contributions.
+So you only pay tax on your reduced salary, saving you money!